mfat/tvhplayer/README.md

 - install python
 - download the [requirements.txt](https://github.com/mfat/tvhplayer/blob/main/requirements.txt) and run this command:
   `pip install -r requirements.txt`
-- Download [necessary resources](https://github.com/mfat/tvhplayer/releases/download/v2.0/v2.0.zip) and put in the same directory as tvhplayer.py
+- Download the tvhplayer zip file from the latest release and extract to a folder.
-- Run the app withL
+- Run the app with:
   `python3 tvhplayer.py`